Contents

 Time required: 0,5 – 2 days depending on individual arrangement.

-1 thought on “A greenfield S/4HANA implementation makes you fit for the future”
+1 thought on “SAP S/4HANA Greenfield implementation to be fit for the future”

 Interesting article and good read on S4Hana Greenfield implementation.